typestack/class-validator/README.md

 let validator = Container.get(Validator);

 // now everywhere you can inject Validator class which will go from the container
-// also you can inject classes using constructor injection into your custom ValidatorConstraints
+// also you can inject classes using constructor injection into your custom ValidatorConstraint-s
 ```

 ## Manual validation